The Ambivalent Relationship between Politics and Religion: Interpretations and Explanatory Approaches

 On the other hand, the idea of a principled separation of religion and politics is usually related to the claim that state authorities should not interfere with the interests of religious communities (or those of their members) and remain neutral in religio-ideological conflicts.
 However, in many countries people are persecuted or politically repressed for their beliefs.
 But even where religious freedom is respected, the legal foundations of separation between the two sides are variable and historically shaped.
 Consequently, different forms of “governance” of religious diversity have emerged in many countries, posing new challenges in the changing conditions of globalization.
 Religious representatives are also always anxious to assert their political influence on issues that are important for the lifestyle of their believers (abortion, headscarf, organ donation, etc.).
 In this context, religious sociology is currently engaged in an intensive debate on how the relationship between religion and politics affects the religiousness and religious vitality of a society.
 Do certain constellations in the relationship of both sides promote the vitality of religion?
 Is this possibly an explanation for different paths of secularisation?

 Reciprocal processes of attraction and repulsion thus characterize the relationship between religion and politics.
 Religious sociology, political sociology and political science have each developed their own research traditions and conventions in dealing with the relationship between the two sides.
-These should be discussed at the conference.
-We kindly ask you to send us informative abstracts on these and other topics:

 The conference will be held in German.